Migration background: Academic achievements

 On the other hand, there are many secondary school and high school students among students of Spanish, Russian, Polish, Croatian and Bosnian origin.
 They achieve similar academic success to German students.
 Likewise, the proportion of students of Vietnamese origin who attend high school has been above average for years, as studies by Beuchling have shown.

 The academic performance of children with an ex-Yugoslav background is significantly better than that of their Turkish and Italian classmates, but not as good as that of ethnic Germans and German students (see tables below).

 Statistically, children with a Greek migration background are even more likely to attend high school than Germans.
 No other immigrant group in Germany is more successful at school than the Vietnamese: over 50 percent of their students make it to high school.
 This means that a higher percentage of Vietnamese young people are aiming for the Abitur than Germans.

 According to Cornelia Kristen (2002), students from some migrant groups receive worse school grades despite achieving similar results to others.
 This was cited to them having to attend worse schools.

 Grades are the most important factor for the type of school attended, but not the only one.
 Children of German nationality attend Hauptschule less often than migrant children, even if their grades are equally poor – a distinction was made between Turkish, Italian, Yugoslavian, ethnic German or "other" nationality.
 Migrant children instead attend Realschule more often.
 When moving on to Gymnasium, however, there is no longer any effect of nationality if grades are controlled for.
 Migrant children have a particularly poor chance of going to Gymnasium or Realschule if they attend a school with many other migrant children.
 In such schools, they perform worse and achieve worse grades than in more socially heterogeneous schools.
 This result takes on particular significance in view of the pronounced ethnic segregation tendencies in the German primary school system.
 In segregated school systems in particular, migrant children are particularly likely to end up in primary school classes whose student body is relatively homogeneous and at a low level.

 In Germany and Austria, the Start scholarship program supports selected young people with a migration background who achieve good to very good school results and are socially active.
 A difficult family, economic or personal situation is also taken into account when selecting scholarship recipients.

 Different academic achievements in East and West Germany

-In all eastern German states, there are more high school graduates and fewer special needs students among foreign young people than in all western states.
+In all eastern German states, there are more high school graduates and fewer students in special education among foreign young people than in all western states.
 Foreign students in eastern Germany tend to be less successful in high school than their western-based counterparts In Brandenburg, 44% of all foreign young people leave school with a high school diploma.
 This means that in Brandenburg there are even more high school graduates among immigrants than among Germans.
 There are early support programs (especially for late repatriates) and kindergartens throughout the country.